chmouel/aichat.el/README.md

 > You’ll need to create the `gitcommit` role (or whatever you have set as
 > `aichat-gitcommit-role`) in `~/.config/aichat/roles/`.
 For reference, you can
 > check my own [gitcommit.md](./prompts/gitcommit.md).

+## Configuration

+Use `M-x customize-group RET aichat RET` to customize options.

+Make sure to set your default model and roles as needed in your Emacs config.

 ### Requirements